Sten-H/functris/README.md

 # Tetris
 A functional approach to tetris (its game logic atleast) using a lot of ramda for fun.
 Game state is presented purely with html components and css.
+## BUGS
+* you can't rotate a piece that is not fully inside board yet (from top), because the validator invalidates rotation transforms that are out of bounds on both Y, it should only invalidate bottom Y, not top Y
+* O piece can be rotated, it shouldn't rotate.
+Can't put the pivot in center I wonder if most games don't acually rotate pieces but have an array of orientations and the O piece has only one orientation.
+I think my solution will be to build a validator that includes checking that the token is not O, downside is that it will still try the rotation
+* I think that the isPieceOverlapping returns true now if piece is out of bounds, it should not care about bounds, that is not its job.
+I think the problem is that it tries to read a token value on board[-1][10] and it fails and returns error/false, maybe I can be lazy and clamp the values?
 ## TODO
 * Piece drop
 * Piece shadow where it would end up on drop